Leo Isacson: U.S. Congress

+Isacson delivered a high-profile speech at the 1948 Progressive National Convention, in which he criticized the Democrats and Republicans as insufficiently supportive of Israel and accused both major parties of intending to renege on any American support for Israel after the election.

 In September 1948, Isacson stumped for Wallace in New York City with fellow ALP candidates Marcantonio (Harlem), Irma Lindheim (Queens), and Lee Pressman (Brooklyn).
-"Representative Isacson declared that President Truman would learn during the campaign that he could not hide the responsibility of the Democratic party for the bi-partisan assault on the liberties of the American people.
+"Representative Isacson declared that President Truman would learn during the campaign that he could not hide the responsibility of the Democratic Party for the bi-partisan assault on the liberties of the American people.
 He declared that the Taft-Hartley Act was passed with the help of a majority of Democratic Representatives, that four out of five Democrats in Congress voted for the peacetime draft and for continuance of the Committee on Un-American Activities."

-In the fall of 1948, he ran for reelection against Isidore Dollinger.
-Neither he nor other ALP candidates received the endorsement of the New England Regional CIO-PAC.
-Like other contenders, Dollinger lumped Isacson among other ALP leaders (e.g., Vito Marcantonio) as a Communist.
-(In February 1948, Pravda newspaper hailed Isacson's election as a victory for progressive forces in Europe and America, while Pravda commentator Boris Leontiev predicted worldwide defeat for imperialists.)
+In the fall of 1948, Isacson ran for a full term against Democrat Isidore Dollinger, who also had the Republican and Liberal endorsements.
+Neither Isacson nor other ALP candidates received the endorsement of the New England Regional CIO-PAC.
+Like other contenders, Dollinger lumped Isacson among other ALP leaders (e.g., Marcantonio) as a Communist.
+(In February 1948, the Russian Communist Party newspaper Pravda hailed Isacson's election as a victory for progressive forces in Europe and America, while Pravda commentator Boris Leontiev predicted worldwide defeat for imperialists.)
 Isacson lost to Dollinger 44,257 to 74,594.

-Later
+Later career

-In 1949 Leo Isacson made a second run for Borough President of the Bronx.
-As the ALP nominee, he received 16.7% of the vote, coming in third place behind the Democrat winner and the Liberal Party candidate.
+In 1949 Isacson made a second run for Borough President of the Bronx.
+As the ALP nominee, he received 16.7% of the vote, coming in third behind the Democratic winner and the Liberal Party candidate.

 Isacson returned to his law practice.
-He lived in Eastchester.
-He became active in the Democratic Party.
-In 1968, he served as a delegate to the Democratic National Convention.
+He lived in Eastchester and became active in the Democratic Party.
+In 1968, he served as a delegate to the Democratic National Convention pledged to anti-war candidate Eugene McCarthy.

-In the early 1970s, he moved to Tamarac, Florida, and taught as an adjunct professor of political science at Nova Southeastern University.
+In 1970, he moved to Tamarac, Florida, and taught as an adjunct professor of political science at Nova Southeastern University.
+He remained active in politics, chairing the Broward County chapter of Concerned Democrats, which opposed President Richard Nixon's "dismantling" of social welfare programs.

 Personal life and death

-In 1937, Isacson married Rose Rakowitz (1912-1988).
+Isacson was Jewish.
+In 1937, he married Rose Rakowitz (1912–1988).
 They were the parents of two daughters, Dale and Jill.
-Jill was murdered in 1981, a crime which was never solved.
+Jill was murdered in 1981, a crime that was never solved.
 Rose Rakowitz Isacson died in 1988.
-Around 1990, Isacson married Violet.

-Isacson died of cancer at a hospital in Fort Lauderdale, Florida, on September 21, 1996.
+Leo Isacson died of cancer at a hospital in Fort Lauderdale, Florida, on September 21, 1996.
+He was survived by his second wife, Violet Isacson, whom he married around 1990, and his daughter Dale.